 In most cases, the work is carried out from the external scaffold working platform to construct the superstructure walls.
-Where there is a requirement to work directly from the mid floor, i.e., to construct party walls, then the following key checks must be made:
+Where there is a requirement to work directly from the mid floor, then the following key checks must be made:

 - Identify the area of the mid floor to be worked from and loaded; and - Identify how the load (blocks) are supported.